INSIDER TRADES · FORM 4

 price_per_share Reported per-share price, in USD.
 Null for grants and gifts with no stated price.

-usd_value Shares × price, computed and currency-tagged for convenience.
+total_value_usd Shares × price, computed for convenience.
+Null where no price was reported.

 shares_owned_after Beneficial ownership after the transaction, as reported.